Thanhngocpham200893/STATE-instructions/CDD/README.md

  **CDD visualization**

-    To see CDD, we use VESTA software, VDR should be converted to some compatible formats (.xsf or .cube .vasp) To convert VDR in STATE format to .xsf format, Hamada-sensei wrote a code, i.e. chg2xsf.fep, for this purpose.
+    To see CDD, we use VESTA software and VDR should be converted to some compatible formats (.xsf or .cube .vasp) To convert VDR in STATE format to .xsf format, Hamada-sensei wrote a code, i.e. chg2xsf.fep, for this purpose.
-    To copy this code, You can find it in utils directory in state.5.6.6 or simply copy from my directory /home/thanhpn/STATE/src/Analysis/chg2xsf.fep
+    To copy this code, you can find it in utils directory in state.5.6.6 or simply copy from my directory /home/thanhpn/STATE/src/Analysis/chg2xsf.fep
     VDR in .xsf format can be obtained by excecuting chg2xsf.fep chg2xsf.fep -i nfinp_scf -c nfchgt_r.data -p total Here -i nfinp_scf is the name of state input